mattwgrant/OOP-Game/README.md

 when a letter is correct or incorrect, as well as the background color of the letters when they are displayed on the board.
 I also, though through JS, capitalized the letter on the key when it has been chosen, whether correct or incorrect.

+I have also put in an event listener for the keyup event that makes the physical keyboard or the onscreen keyboard both work in the same fashion.